spark-app-studio/TripPenguin/replit.md

 ## Overview

 TripPirate is a trip planning application designed to help users plan overseas trips without going into debt.
-It guides users through a three-step process: Dream, Plan, and Do, focusing on budget planning, savings tracking, and organized booking management.
+It guides users through a three-step process: Dream, Save & Book, and Go, focusing on budget planning, savings tracking, and organized booking management.
 The application aims to transform trip planning into an exciting and manageable experience by providing AI-powered multi-city itinerary generation, budget guidance, and personalized booking recommendations.
 The project's ambition is to make international travel accessible by providing robust tools for financial planning and discovery.

 ## User Preferences